gkanel97/em-scattering/README.md

 # em-scattering
-Simulation of EM wave scattering
+Simulation of the scattering effect caused by an elec- tromagnetic wave hitting a 2D cylindrical conductor.
+Implemented in MATLAB using numerical methods.